Exclusive: Wells Fargo board weighs keeping interim CEO in place - sources

 (Reuters) - Wells Fargo & Co board members are considering keeping interim Chief Executive Allen Parker in the job permanently even after saying they would seek an outsider to fill the role, according to two sources familiar with the board’s thinking.

-Parker was thrust into the position in March when former CEO Tim Sloan resigned abruptly, saying pressure from politicians and regulators had become a distraction in running the scandal-plagued bank.
+Parker, 64, was thrust into the position in March when former CEO Tim Sloan resigned abruptly, saying pressure from politicians and regulators had become a distraction in running the scandal-plagued bank.

 Critics like U.S. Senator Elizabeth Warren, a Democratic presidential candidate, had argued Sloan’s 30-year tenure made him incapable of changing an internal culture that fueled a string of customer abuses.